yannickkirschen/console-arena/docs/index.md

 ![Overview](img/Overview.png)

 Here is a simplified UML class-diagram.
-To focus on the relevant part of the application (where the actual business logic happens), the classes for
-YAML parsing are left in this diagram.
-I chose a class diagram in favour of other popular diagrams such as an activity or interaction overview diagram because it is an easy way to show the structure of an application.
+To focus on the relevant part of the application (where the actual business logic happens), the classes for YAML parsing are left in this diagram.
+I chose a class diagram in favour of other popular diagrams such as an activity or interaction overview diagram because it is an easy way to show the structure of an application and the relations between objects.
 You can directly see what classes are involved and can dive right into the code.
 Other diagrams can be used as a specialization.

+Often, you only reveal the public fields and methods, to show how your objects can be accessed.
+I decided to reveal all fields and methods, because it often helps understanding how an application works.

 ![UML](img/UML.png)

-The main method (in `com.github.yannickkirschen.school.arena.Main`) controls everything.
-It reads the YAML file with all fighters, lets the user choose a fighter and starts the game loop.
-When the user attacks, the enemy chooses its defense randomly and vice-versa.
+The main method (in `com.github.yannickkirschen.school.arena.Main`) starts the game.
+It reads the fighters from the YAML file, lets the user choose a fighter and randomly chooses a fighter as the enemy.

+Finally, the main match loop is started.

 ### YAML